isaac-sim/IsaacLab/docs/source/deployment/docker.rst

     Error response from daemon: invalid mount config for type "bind": bind source path does not exist: ${HOME}/.Xauthority

 This means that the ``.Xauthority`` file is not present in the home directory of the host machine.
+The portion of the docker-compose.yaml that enables this is commented out by default, so this shouldn't happen unless it has been altered.
 This file is required for X11 forwarding to work.
 To fix this, you can create an empty ``.Xauthority`` file in your home directory.

 .. code:: bash